 Then load Calibre and do the following inside it:

-• Preferences -> Advanced -> Load plugin from file.
+• Preferences -> Advanced -> Plugins -> Load plugin from file.

-• Choose to load the DeDRM_plugin.zip file you downloaded.
+• Choose to load the DeDRM_plugin.zip file you extracted from the zip above.

 • Reboot Calibre (maybe).